Tag: William Wragg

 The below Parliamentary question was asked by William Wragg on 2016-05-26.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, if he will place in the Library copies of all letters, leaflets and other material from his Department circulated to (a) stakeholders and (b) members of the public on the EU referendum; what the costs of the production and distribution of that material have been since 1 January 2016; and what he estimates the cost of any further production and distribution of such material will be between 6 May 2016 and 23 June 2016.
+To ask the Secretary of State for International Development, if she will place in the Library copies of all letters, leaflets and other material from her Department circulated to (a) stakeholders and (b) members of the public on the EU referendum; what the costs of the production and distribution of that material has been since 1 January 2016; and what she estimates the cost of any further production and distribution of such material will be between 6 May 2016 and 23 June 2016.

 Copies of the Government’s published documents on the Referendum are available in the Libraries of both Houses.
 It is not normal practice to publish letters to members of the public and stakeholders.
 Costs relating to the Referendum will be accounted for in the usual way in Annual Report and Accounts.